 Clinical Training for UK Medical Students

 During the second year of my VA fellowship, I was offered a chance to be a co-preceptor for first-year medical students in the course Introduction to Clinical Medicine I (ICM1) at the University of Kentucky College of Medicine, Medical Behavioral Science Department.
-I have spent three years as a behavioral science preceptor for the ICM1 teaching with clinical preceptor Angela Webb, MD.
-Additionally, I frequently offer small group seminars about acupuncture for first-year medical students.
-Currently, I am working with the ICM1 course directors to provide opportunities for medical students to learn more about acupuncture and alternative medicine through observations at my office.
+I spent three years as a behavioral science preceptor for the ICM1 teaching with clinical preceptor Angela Webb, MD.
+I frequently give small group seminars about acupuncture for first-year and fourth-year medical students.
+Currently, I am working with the ICM1 course directors and with Lee Blonder, PhD to provide opportunities for medical students and students in the UK Honors Program to learn more about acupuncture and alternative medicine through observations at my office.